chrille0313/chalmers-gpa-calculator/README.md

 ## Installation

-- **Prebuilt**:
+### Prebuilt

 1. Download the latest `chalmers-gpa-calculator-<version>.zip` from the [GitHub Releases](https://github.com/chrille0313/chalmers-gpa-calculator/releases).
 2. Unzip it to a convenient folder.
 3. In Chrome, open `chrome://extensions`, enable _Developer mode_, and choose _Load unpacked_.
 4. Select the extracted folder to load the extension.

-- **Build yourself**:
+### Build yourself

 1. Install dependencies with `npm install`.
 2. Run `npm run build` to emit the extension into `extension/`.
 3. Load `extension/` as an unpacked extension in `chrome://extensions`.

 ## Development